ibm-cloud-docs/cloud-native/topic-api-rest-create.md

 If the robustness principle is followed, it can take a long while before a breaking change is required.
 When that breaking change happens, you can opt to build a different service entirely and retire the original over time.

-If you do need to make breaking API changes for an existing service, decide how to manage those changes: will the service handle all versions of the API, will you maintain independent versions of the service to support each version of the API, or will your service support only the newest version of the API and rely on other adaptive layers to convert to and from the older API?
+If you do need to make breaking API changes for an existing service, decide how to manage those changes: Does the service handle all versions of the API, do you maintain independent versions of the service to support each version of the API, or does your service support only the newest version of the API and rely on other adaptive layers to convert to and from the older API?

 After you determine how to manage the changes, the much easier problem to solve is how to reflect the version in your API.
 There are generally three ways to version a REST resource: